Kyle Allman Jr.: Lavrio

-Allman was added to the Toronto Raptors Summer League roster after going unselected in the 2019 NBA Draft, but only appeared in one game and was not offered a contract by the team.
+Allman was added to the Toronto Raptors Summer League roster after going unselected in the 2019 NBA draft, but only appeared in one game and was not offered a contract by the team.
 Allman signed with Lavrio of the Greek Basket League on July 26, 2019.
 He averaged 11.1 points, 2.3 rebounds and 2.2 assists per game in his rookie season.

 VEF Rīga

 On July 18, 2020, Allman signed with VEF Rīga of the Latvian–Estonian Basketball League.

 Paris Basketball

 On July 20, 2021, he has signed with Paris Basketball of the LNB Pro A.

+Darüşşafaka

+On June 29, 2023, he signed with Darüşşafaka Lassa of the Basketbol Süper Ligi (BSL).

+Beşiktaş

+On November 1, 2023, he signed with Beşiktaş of the Basketbol Süper Ligi (BSL).

+Türk Telekom

+On July 9, 2025, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).